radiac/mara/docs/api/storage.rst

 Serialise the field value from the specified field name on the object provided.

-This is used for service reloads, and preparing data to be encoded to JSON to be saved to disk.
+This is used to prepare data to be encoded to JSON to be saved to disk.

-When reloading, remember that core cletus object instances will persist (``Service``, ``Client`` etc), and any objects in your code must be destroyed.
-This means that if you set an attribute on a ``service`` or ``client`` instance which references one of your objects, your code must update these attributes so that the objects use your new reloaded code, and the old code can be garbage collected.

-for an example, take a look at ``cletus.contrib.users.ClientField``:
-* Because the ``User`` store will be destroyed and recreated, but the ``Client`` instance will persist, it clears and sets the ``client.user`` attribute
-* Because the ``Client`` instance will persist, it intentionally allows the ``client`` value to be serialised as a reference.
-The ``ClientField`` is a session-only field, so this will not cause problems for JSON encoding.

 .. _method_store_field_deserialise: